shabbyrobe/amiss/doc/configuring.rst

     Used instead of the default set of relators produced by ``Amiss::createSqlRelators``.

-``Amiss::createSqlTypeHandlers`` can returns handlers for converting database dates to PHP ``DateTime`` objects.
+``Amiss::createSqlTypeHandlers`` returns handlers for converting database dates to PHP ``DateTime`` objects.
 For these conversions to happen consistently and reliably, both the database timezone and the application timezone need to be specified in the config otherwise the handlers will not be created: